youkechat/telegraf/plugins/inputs/cloudwatch/README.md

 ## Requirements and Terminology

-Plugin Configuration utilizes [CloudWatch concepts](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/cloudwatch_concepts.html) and access pattern to allow monitoring of any CloudWatch Metric.
+Plugin Configuration utilizes [CloudWatch concepts][concepts] and access pattern to allow monitoring of any CloudWatch Metric.

-- `region` must be a valid AWS [Region](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/cloudwatch_concepts.html#CloudWatchRegions) value
+- `region` must be a valid AWS [Region][] value
-- `period` must be a valid CloudWatch [Period](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/cloudwatch_concepts.html#CloudWatchPeriods) value
+- `period` must be a valid CloudWatch [Period][] value
-- `namespace` must be a valid CloudWatch [Namespace](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/cloudwatch_concepts.html#Namespace) value
+- `namespace` must be a valid CloudWatch [Namespace][] value
-- `names` must be valid CloudWatch [Metric](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/cloudwatch_concepts.html#Metric) names
+- `names` must be valid CloudWatch [Metric][] names
-- `dimensions` must be valid CloudWatch [Dimension](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/cloudwatch_concepts.html#Dimension) name/value pairs
+- `dimensions` must be valid CloudWatch [Dimension][] name/value pairs

 Omitting or specifying a value of `'*'` for a dimension value configures all available metrics that contain a dimension with the specified name to be retrieved.
 If specifying >1 dimension, then the metric must contain *all* the configured dimensions where the the value of the wildcard dimension is ignored.

 Example: